Back to all posts

 A toilet that keeps running after the flush, with DIY repair tools nearby.

-A constantly running toilet is more than just a nuisance; it’s like leaving a faucet on 24/7, silently draining hundreds of gallons of water and driving up your utility bills.
-That trickling sound is literally money going down the drain.
-The frustrating part is not knowing what’s causing it or how to make it stop.
-Fortunately, the reason your toilet keeps running after flush is often a simple, inexpensive part that has worn out.
-In this guide, we’ll cover the common causes, show you how to troubleshoot the issue yourself, and explain when it’s time to call for professional help.
+That constant trickling sound from your bathroom isn’t just annoying.
+It’s the sound of your money—and hundreds of gallons of water—literally going down the drain.
+The most frustrating part is not knowing what’s causing it or how to make it stop.
+But here’s the good news: the reason your toilet keeps running is usually a simple fix.
+It’s often just a small, worn-out part inside the tank.
+I’ll walk you through how to troubleshoot the issue, fix it yourself, and know when it might be time to call for professional help.

 Contact Us